 The access section will let you choose the permissions you want to grant to a person and the email to use for sign in, if you give them SMS permission you will also need to specify the mobile number that they can send SMS messages from.
 When you tap Save after granting access an email will be sent to the person allowing them to securely sign in and set their password.
 If you change the sign in email an email will be sent to notify the person of the change.

-Tip: The sign in email must be unique to this person.
+Tip: The sign in email must be unique to each person, you can't use the same email when granting others access.

-Tip: Tap clear access then Save to quickly remove access from someone.
+Tip: Tap the ... button next to the Access heading and then Delete to quickly remove access from someone.

 Group & meetings: This permission is meant for small group leaders who need to access info for their group members.
 They can only see groups they own and members of those groups.
 If small group leaders don't need to access this info then simply set their small group meeting to send them an attendance reminder email, they don't need to be able to sign in to submit attendance.